duclucky/crypto-market-analyzer/CONTRIBUTING.md

 ## How to Contribute
 1. Fork the repository
-2. Create your feature branch
+2. Create feature branch
-3. Commit your changes
+3. Commit changes
-4. Push to the branch
+4. Push to branch
-5. Open a Pull Request
+5. Open Pull Request